AmalNMY/-AMAL-/README.md

 # -AMAL-
- CodeLovers&amp;Happy to join the community!
+ CodeLover&amp;Happy to join the community!